OceanGlidersCommunity/OG-format-user-manual/README.md

 Here we review issues related to OceanGliders (OG) format and vocabularies.
 A discussion section is also available for any question or comment related to OG format and vocabulary.

-[OG format](https://oceangliderscommunity.github.io/OG-format-user-manual/) is the most recent version of the user manual.
+[Here](https://oceangliderscommunity.github.io/OG-format-user-manual/) is the most recent version of the user manual.

 ## Who is reviewing the issues?